Patrick Marnham: Career

-In 1986 Marnham became the first Paris correspondent of the newly-launched broadsheet newspaper, The Independent.
-With his travelling curtailed he switched to biography in the 1990s, choosing as his first three subjects a Belgian novelist, a Mexican muralist and a French national hero.
+In 1986, Marnham became the first Paris correspondent of the newly-launched broadsheet newspaper The Independent.
+With his travelling curtailed, he switched to biography in the 1990s, choosing as his first three subjects a Belgian novelist, a Mexican muralist and a French national hero.
 Muriel Spark wrote that his portrait of Georges Simenon "adds to our understanding not only of Simenon's art but the art of the novel itself".
 JG Ballard described The Death of Jean Moulin as "a brilliant mix of political thriller and wartime history".

-In 1992, following Richard Ingrams's decision to resign from Private Eye, Marnham joined a small group of journalists - including Alexander Chancellor, Auberon Waugh, Stephen Glover and John McEwan - who banded together to launchThe Oldie magazine with Ingrams as editor.
+In 1992, following Richard Ingrams's decision to resign from Private Eye, Marnham joined a small group of journalists - including Alexander Chancellor, Auberon Waugh, Stephen Glover and John McEwan - who banded together to launch The Oldie magazine with Ingrams as editor.
 The venture was largely bankrolled by the Palestinian publisher Naim Attallah, although most of those originally involved in it lost money.

-In 2008 Marnham started to work with the Belgian film director Manu Riche and the British screenwriter and historian Steve Hawes on The Man Who Wasn't Maigret, a feature film for the French channel Antenne 2 that was partly inspired by Marnham's biography of Georges Simenon.
+In 2008, Marnham started to work with the Belgian film director Manu Riche and the British screenwriter and historian Steve Hawes on The Man Who Wasn't Maigret, a feature film for the French channel Antenne 2 that was partly inspired by Marnham's biography of Georges Simenon.
 This venture was followed by a more ambitious project - a film and a book covering the same subject.
 Snake Dance: Journeys Beneath a Nuclear Sky, was published in 2013.
 It marked a return to travel writing and described journeys to the Democratic Republic of the Congo, New Mexico and Japan, tracing the story of the atomic bombing of Hiroshima and Nagasaki.
 It was accompanied by a prize-winning film with the same title, directed by Manu Riche and written and narrated by Marnham.
 In 2019 Marnham was asked to write the Introduction to the Everyman Library's edition of VS Naipaul's A Bend in the River.
 Marnham's most recent book is War in the Shadows: Resistance, Deception and Betrayal in Occupied France (2020), a controversial investigation into the betrayal of PROSPER, an SOE resistance network active in France in the summer of 1943.